ultimate271/notes/gibson/neuromancer02.md

 “Hardly, Case.
 And goodbye.”

+## Molly and Case go to Sammi's, a fighting arena, where Linda is killed by Julie
 AND LATER HE’D tell himself that the evening at Sammi’s had felt wrong from the start, that even as he’d followed Molly along that corridor, shuffling through a trampled mulch of ticket stubs and styrofoam cups, he’d sensed it.
 Linda’s